shantanoo-desai/shantanoo-desai/README.md

 Professionally, I am a _non-conventional_ Software Engineer who works in the field of __Internet of Things__ / __Edge Computing__.
 Personally, I am a practicing __Stoic__ and a __Minimalist__.

-You can find all sorts of projects that I either work or or have previously worked on here.
+You can find all sorts of projects that I either work or have previously worked on here.

 ## Read About my Exploits in Technology